 Exploring a variety of instrumental combinations, Marco has received a number of commissions for ensembles and orchestras.
 Galvani’s instrumental work ‘From Sarashina’s Letters’ was performed in 2016 by CHROMA, which developed concepts explored in the dramatic production ‘As I Crossed A Bridge of Dreams’, for which Marco composed an electronic score.
 ‘Before Sunrise’ for solo piano was commissioned by Matthew Schellhorn, following Galvani’s success in the Schellhorn Prize 2015 for his choral work ‘Ecce Quam Bonum’.

 Galvani has collaborated extensively with other solo performers such as the cellist Sarah Gait, for whom he composed ‘Mountain Paths’ and ‘Zeid’.
 Upcoming instrumental commissions and performances include The Hermes Experiment, London Accordion Orchestra, Zeitgeist Chamber Orchestra, and Consortium Novum of Oxford.
 Galvani’s second chamber opera, ‘Autopilot Saves Model S’, was commissioned by Faded Ink Productions, and was described as ‘an electrifying new opera’ by the Oxford Daily Info.

 Marco received a first class degree from The Queen’s College, Oxford, where he studied with Professor Robert Saxton.
 Galvani is working towards a Masters in Composition at the Royal Academy of Music, where he is studying with David Sawer.
-Marco has participated in masterclasses with composers such as Magnus Lindberg, and received lessons from Oliver Knussen, Emily Howard, Edmund Finnis, and Larry Goves.
+Marco has participated in masterclasses with composers such as Magnus Lindberg and Andrew Norman, and received lessons from Oliver Knussen, Emily Howard, Edmund Finnis, and Larry Goves.